desilvsj/TR-Errors-dev/README.md

 ### Running the OOP pipeline

 ```
-python -m src.main <R1.fastq(.gz)> <R2.fastq(.gz)> [-o results.txt] [--sample-size N]
+python -m src.main <R1.fastq(.gz)> <R2.fastq(.gz)> [-o results.txt] [--sample-size N] [--quiet] [--progress]
 ```

-The script iterates over all read pairs using `RepeatPhasingPipeline` and writes one line per processed pair.
+The script iterates over all read pairs using `RepeatPhasingPipeline` and writes one line per processed pair unless `--quiet` is given.
 Each line contains the read ID, the inferred phase shift, the consensus length, the time taken to process the pair and the 3‑D consensus matrix as a flattened list.
+When `--progress` is enabled, the program prints a running count and processing rate to stderr every second.
 If `-o/--output` is omitted, results are printed to the console.
 When finished a summary reports total runtime and the processing rate in pairs per second.

 ## Configuration